 They’re also boring to anyone else but me.

-You grew up in Union City, N.J., and your dad work in a factory, right?
+You grew up in Union City, N.J., and your dad worked in a factory, right?

 I come from a long line of people who worked in factories.
 My grandparents worked in coat factories, my dad worked in a chemical plant.
 My mother worked in a hospital.
 So they’re laborers.
 I spent my life going to company picnics.
 The bosses were never there; it was all the people who worked the shifts with my folks.
 And there was a certain order: There was the clown, the aggressive guy, the alpha male, the political guy—all these archetypes exist in every factory across America, and in every sort of group there is.
 And that’s important in feeling like you belong to something.